Our latest TV ad highlighting our contributions to the Vermont Education Fund.

 Instant Scratch tickets create the largest revenue for the Vermont Lottery.
 Multiple games are on the market at any given time offering players a variety of play styles, top prizes and themes.
 Instant ticket prices are $1, $2, $3, $5, $10, and $20 with a varied prize payout of 64% to 75%.
 Top prizes range from $100 to $1,000,000.

 Powerball tickets went on sale in Vermont July 1, 2003, with the first drawing held on July 2, 2003.

 Powerball has a matrix of 5 of 59 and 1 of 35.
 The odds of winning the jackpot are 1 in 175.2 million.
 Players can choose to claim the entire jackpot amount in 30 graduated payments over 29 years or claim a reduced amount as a lump sum payment.
 Jackpots start at $40,000,000 (paid in annual payments) and continue to roll until won.
 Other prize levels include a $1,000,000 second prize and 7 other prize levels with pay outs from $4 to $10,000.
 One play costs two dollars.

-For an additional $1, players may opt to Power Play their ticket, which will increase the amount of any non-jackpot prize won.
+For an additional $1, players may opt to Power Play their ticket, which will increase the amount of any non-jackpot prize won by 2, 3, 4 or 5 times the original prize amount.
+The Power Play prize from matching 5 white balls will be fixed at $2,000,000 regardless of the Power Play number drawn.
 The drawings take place Wednesday and Saturday at 10:59 PM (ET)

 Mega Millions is a draw game that premiered in Vermont on January 31, 2010.